vivek-bombatkar/MyLearningNotes/hadoop.md

 2) It will then copy the new fsimage to the directory in the NN also.

+==> What will be present on the Data Nodes?
+	a) blocks
+	b) .meta file which contains the checksum information for a block.

 ### Metadata of Hadoop

 1) fsimage --> snapshot of the filesystem when checkpointing happened